 Prior to Intel’s latest 500-series chipsets, any motherboards that didn’t have the flagship Z-series chipsets would also limit the memory speed to whatever is natively supported by the CPU.

 For example, the Core i9-9900K will support memory frequencies up to 2666MHz in a motherboard without a Z-series chipset – even if you drop in a 3200Mz kit, you won’t be able to run it at that frequency unless you opt for a Z-series motherboard too.

 This has changed with the new 500-series chipsets, with B560 and H560 onwards (including the latest B660 and B760 chipsets) supporting memory overclocking and allowing you to boost memory speeds higher than those natively supported by the CPU.

 Which AMD CPUs can you overclock?

-As AMD has shrunk its manufacturing process from 14nm with the first Ryzen chips, to 12nm with 2nd-gen Ryzen and then to 7nm with 3rd-gen Ryzen, the voltages considered safe for overclocking have also lowered – we’ll go into more detail about this later.
+As AMD has shrunk its manufacturing process from 14nm with the first Ryzen chips, to 5nm with the latest AMD Zen 4 CPUs, the voltages considered safe for overclocking have also lowered – we’ll go into more detail about this later.

 AMD, like Intel, limits overclocking to specific chipsets.
-Its B-series and X-series chipsets such as X470 or B550 support overclocking, but its A-series chipsets don’t, at least officially, although some manufacturers have found ways around this limitation.
+Its B-series and X-series chipsets such as X670 or B650 support overclocking, but its A-series chipsets don’t, at least officially, although some manufacturers have found ways around this limitation.